Leonardo Padura Fuentes: Mario Conde books

 Padura has published five subsequent books featuring Conde, the novella Adiós Hemingway, La neblina del ayer (The Fog of Yesterday, published in English as Havana Fever)., La Cola de la Serpiente (Grab a Snake by the Tail), Herejes (Heretics) and La Transparencia del Tiempo (The Transparency of Time).
 Adiós Hemingway was Padura's first book to be translated into English, in 2005.
 The Havana-Cultura website comments on the similarities and differences between Padura and Hemingway, and how they might explain Padura's decision to feature the expatriate American in Adiós Hemingway.

-Paisaje de otoño won the 1998 Premio Hammett of the Asociación Internacional de Escritores Policiacos (International Association of Crime Writers).
-This prize should not be confused with the similarly named Hammett Prize given by the North American branch of the organization, which is restricted to United States and Canadian authors.
+Paisaje de otoño won the 1998 Premio Hammett of the Asociación Internacional de Escritores Policíacos (International Association of Crime Writers).

-The four books were adapted as four Spanish language television films, which have been released in a group with English subtitles as the Netflix mini-series Four Seasons in Havana.
+The four books were adapted as four Spanish-language television films, which have been released in a group with English subtitles as the Netflix mini-series Four Seasons in Havana.
 They star Cuban actor Jorge Perugorría and were produced by Tornasol Film.
 An English-language remake named Havana Quartet was considered by Starz, with Antonio Banderas tagged to act as Conde, but it did not proceed beyond the development stage.
 In 2014, BBC Radio broadcast dramatizations of the four stories starring Zubin Varla.

 Other works

-Padura's historical novel El hombre que amaba a los perros (The Man Who Loved Dogs) deals with the 1940 murder of exiled Russian revolutionary Leon Trotsky, and the man who assassinated him, Ramon Mercader.
+Padura's historical novel El hombre que amaba a los perros (The Man Who Loved Dogs) deals with the 1940 death of wanted fugitive and Russian revolutionary Leon Trotsky, and the NKVD agent responsible for eliminating him, Ramon Mercader.
 At almost 600 pages, it is perhaps Padura's most ambitious and accomplished work and the result of more than five years of meticulous historical research.
 The novel, published in September 2009, attracted publicity mainly because of its political theme.
-The novel centres "on Stalin’s murderous obsession with Leon Trotsky, an intellectual architect of the Russian Revolution and the founder of the Red Army", and considers "how revolutionary utopias devolve into totalitarian dystopias."
+It centres "on Stalin’s murderous obsession with Leon Trotsky, an intellectual architect of the Russian Revolution and the founder of the Red Army", and considers "how revolutionary utopias devolve into totalitarian dystopias."

-Padura's books are also available in French (including all the books featuring Conde), Italian, Portuguese, German, Greek, and Danish.
+Padura's books have been translated into French, Italian, Portuguese, German, Greek, and Danish.
+In 2013, France named him a Chevalier of the Ordre des Arts et des Lettres.